 WordPress is a secure platform to run your website as long as website owners follow security best practices.
-While the core of Wordpress is secure, there is much that can be done to keep the security of the website strong and safe from attacks.
+While the core of WordPress is secure, there is much that can be done to keep the security of the website strong and safe from attacks.
 Brute force attacks on WordPress accounted for ~ 16% of pirated sites, according to a survey.
 A brute force attack is a trial and error method used to obtain information such as passwords.

 WordPress is the most popular content management system (CMS) and powers more than 30% of websites.
 However, as it grows, hackers have taken notice and are starting to target WordPress sites specifically.
 Regardless of the type of content your site provides, you are no exception.
 If you don't take certain precautions, you could be hacked.

 Like everything related to technology, you should check the security of your website.
 In this tutorial, we'll share our top 10 tips for keeping your WordPress website safe.
 Passwords are a very important part of website security and are unfortunately overlooked.
 If you are using a simple password, that is, while this password may be easy to remember, it is also extremely easy to guess.

 An advanced user can easily crack his password and log in without much trouble.
 Often, a good starting point when it comes to website security is its hosting environment.
 Today, there are several options available to you, and while hosts offer security to a certain level, it's important to understand where their responsibility ends and yours begins.
 Here is a good article that explains the complicated dynamics between web servers and the security of your website.
 A secure server protects the privacy, integrity and availability of resources under the control of the server administrator.
 The answer to the question “Is WordPress safe? is that it depends.

 WordPress itself is very secure as long as WordPress security best practices are followed.
 While all hosts take precautions to protect their servers, not everyone is so vigilant or implement the latest security measures to protect websites at the server level.
 Version updates often include patches for security issues in the code, so it's important to always run the latest version of all software installed on your WordPress website.
 You can also add a website firewall as an intermediary between Internet traffic and your hosting server.
 Hackers actively invest time and effort to find vulnerabilities in WordPress, as they can replicate their efforts to attack millions of websites.
 Protect your website with a security plugin like MalCare to ensure that your WordPress website remains safe.
 If you want to learn more about WordPress security, this ebook provides an easy-to-follow checklist that will help you keep your site safe.
 Fortunately, others have realized that not everyone is a developer and have released WordPress security plugins to help.

 While this is an advanced process to improve the security of your site, if you are serious about its security, it is a good practice to hide that of your site.
 It's important to note that WordPress security vulnerabilities extend beyond the WordPress core to the themes or plugins you install on your site.
 After brute force attacks, vulnerabilities in the PHP code of your WordPress website are the next most common security problem that attackers can take advantage of.
 If you manage more than one WordPress website, you can use a time-saving tool like iThemes Sync Pro to better manage updates.
 We recommend always keeping a & security firewall plugin, such as MalCare, active on your WordPress site.